marvelandsnap/timber-skill-test/README.md

 ## Getting started

 1. Accept our invitation to the `timber-skill-test` repository.
-2. Clone the `BRANCHNAME` branch of the repository: `git clone -b BRANCHNAME https://github.com/marvelandsnap/timber-skill-test.git`
+2. Clone the `todosiienko` branch of the repository: `git clone -b todosiienko https://github.com/marvelandsnap/timber-skill-test.git`
 3. Import the provided preconfigured database from `database/database.sql.gz`, which includes the following Administrator account:
-    - Username: `BRANCHNAME`
+    - Username: `todosiienko`
     - Password: `timberskilltest`
 4. Read the following requirements and refer to `themes/elevatex/README.md` to begin development.
-5. Commit and push your work to the `BRANCHNAME` branch, including a final export of your working database and `wp-content/uploads` folder.
+5. Commit and push your work to the `todosiienko` branch, including a final export of your working database and `wp-content/uploads` folder.

 ## Requirements